Participation crisis

 Declining Trust in Politicians

 In 2009, MPs collectively were held up to contempt and ridicule over allegations that they were overclaiming on their expenses.
 A perennial criticism is that MPs can exploit their public position for private gain.
-In 2010, a former Labour minister, Stephen Byers, was secretly filmed telling a hoax consultancy firm that he was like ‘a cab for hire’.
+In 2010, a former Labour minister, Stephen Byers, was secretly filmed telling a hoax consultancy firm that he was like ‘a cab for hire'.
 In 2021, Conservative minister Owen Paterson resigned as an MP after the House of Commons Standards Committee suspended him for 30 days for ‘an egregious case of paid advocacy’.
-The media has publicised these stories which has undermined the credibility of Westminster and may have led to voter disengagement.
+The media has publicised these stories which have undermined the credibility of Westminster and may have led to voter disengagement.
 In 2021, according to a YouGov poll, 80% of those surveyed believed there was a fair or significant amount of corruption in UK politics, with just 1% saying there was no corruption.

 Scandals